Mjz86/C_colon/mcc.md

 // if its a module table symbol, its a special kind of symbol, more of this is discussed in the module section.

- // write only once in initialization, then make readonly section:
 //(loader_init_offset is the offset of here)

 // this is the initialization function, the bool it returns says the status of initialization ( true meaning success), but on deinitialization, if it returns true then that means that it was the last one to be uninitialized ( to free the memory if its the last)